TotemaT/Scored_/README.md

 -   Windows (only on windows) : `flutter build macos`
 -   Linux (only on linux) : `flutter build linux`

+## How to deploy

+-   To internal testing : `fastlane internal`
+-   To production : `fastlane production`

 ## How to add an entity

 -   Create the domain class (eg. game.dart)